Frequently Asked Questions

 I saw a West Nile virus warning sign posted at my local park?
 Should I be concerned?

 The District posts warning signs in public places such as parks when recent surveillance in the area indicates the presence of disease activity such as West Nile virus.
 Signs are generally posted up to approximately ½ mile from the surveillance trap site to accommodate for the flight range of local mosquitoes.
 The black and red signs indicate that West Nile virus activity has been confirmed in the area and caution residents to take protective measures against mosquito bites.
 The signs also provide the District’s contact information for questions.
 People who work, live, and recreate in the area should be particularly careful when outdoors between dusk and dawn, as this is the time when the mosquitoes are most active and are most likely to bite.
 Use of mosquito repellent and long sleeved shirts and pants are the best defense against mosquito bites.

 Yes.
 The Department of Community Affairs offers community presentations and various classroom education programs.
 The popular Mobile Education Unit offers a mobile, hands-on science lesson for 5th graders which complies with California educational standards.
-To book a presentation, contact Levy Sun, Public Information Officer at (562) 944-9656.
+To book a presentation, contact Anais Medina Diaz, Public Information Officer at (562) 944-9656.